 The standard for terminating your lease on these grounds is essentially the same as above.

-You must be able to show that your landlord’s conduct has effectively rendered the apartment or home unlivable, meaning he or she has “constructively evicted” you.
+You must be able to show that your landlord has effectively rendered the unit unlivable, meaning he or she has “constructively evicted” you.

-That means you’re out of the apartment through no fault of your
+That means you’re out of the unit through no fault of your

 If you don’t meet any of the requirements above, but you leave before your lease is over, you’re legally responsible for paying the rent for the months that remain on your lease.

-The only way to avoid paying that rent is to find someone else to rent your apartment.
+The only way to avoid paying that rent is to find someone else to rent your unit.

 If a landlord is able to re-rent your unit, you will only be on the hook for the money they lost as a direct result of the broken lease.

-There are some circumstances where you can legally break your lease without paying any damages, such as military deployment or unsafe conditions in the rental unit.
+Specifically, the Virginia Code allows for a few specific circumstances in which you can legally break your lease without paying any damages, such as military deployment or unsafe conditions in the rental unit.

 Note, however, that in these situations highly recommended that you consult with an attorney first, as the outcome of your case will depend heavily on the facts of your case.